darklang/docs/docs/tutorials/create-worker.md

 commonly used for sending notifications and other asynchronous tasks that we don't want to handle in HTTP requests.

-If we were doing this for real, we might send the data to a 3rd party API over HTTP.
-But for the sake of simplicity, let's just store the data into the `DailyReport` datastore.
+We're going to create a report, and store the aggregate data in the `DailyReport` datastore.

 1. From the 404 section of the sidebar, hit the plus (+) button to create the